 Platelet Disorders And Treatments

-This area of study draws upon expertise in immune response and inflammation, cardiovascular function, and pharmacological sciences.
-Investigations into disease mechanisms, including those related to SARS-CoV-2 and its impact on coagulation, are also integral.
-Engagement spans multiple institutions across Arkansas, fostering a collaborative environment for advancing knowledge and improving patient care.
+This area of study benefits from and contributes to several related fields, including immune response and inflammation, cardiovascular function, and pharmacological effects.
+Engagement spans multiple institutions across Arkansas, fostering a collaborative environment for advancing knowledge and developing innovative solutions for platelet-related disorders.

 Top Researchers